 - Students MUST have their own scientific calculator Casio fx-991EX ClassWiz is STRONGLY recommended and is available from school via Parentpay.
 Please ensure it is named.
-This has many features in addition to those on the more basic calculator and is well worth the extra investment for the upgrade. - Students MUST also have a protractor and compasses, in addition to a 30cm ruler, pencil, black, red and purple pens etc AND remember to bring them to lessons and exams. - A-Level Mathematics is accessible to all students who gain a grade 7 in their GCSE Mathematics regardless of which set they are in. - To study A-Level Further Mathematics at WCGS students will need to gain a grade 8 in their GCSE and a high grade in an extension exam such as the AQA Further Maths or Additional Maths.
+This has many features in addition to those on the more basic calculator and is well worth the extra investment for the upgrade. - Students MUST also have a protractor and compasses, in addition to a 30cm ruler, pencil, black, red and purple pens etc...
+AND remember to bring them to lessons and exams.

+- Currently all students in sets 1-4 will go on to study the AQA Level 2 Certificate in Further Maths in addition to the main GCSE, and students in sets 1 and 2 will also study OCR FSMQ Additional Maths.
+Work on these will normally take place during Year 10 and Year 11. - A-Level Mathematics is accessible to all students who gain a grade 7 or above in their GCSE Mathematics regardless of which set they are in. - To study A-Level Further Mathematics at WCGS students will need to gain a grade 8 or above in their GCSE and a high grade in an extension exam such as the AQA Further Maths or Additional Maths.